toptensoftware/cantabile-media-server/readme.md

 Send MMC Play, Pause and Stop events to control playback.
 The device Id byte of the MMC message controls which MIDI channel to play/stop.
 0 = all channels.
 1 = MIDI Channel 1, 2 = MIDI Channel 2 etc...

+## MIDI Scroll Control

+When displaying documents (currently on PDF files are supported) the document can be scrolled via MIDI control.

+MIDI CC 90 jumps to a specified marker (for PDF files, each page is a marker so jumping to marker 0 jumps to the first page).

+eg: Sending CC90 = 2 will jump to the third page (markers are zero based)

+MIDI CC 93 accepts commands for various scroll operations and sending the following values will invoke the following actions:

+* 1: line up
+* 2: line down
+* 3: half page up
+* 4: half page down
+* 5: page up
+* 6: page down
+* 7: home
+* 8: end
+* 9: previous marker
+* 10: next marker

+Note:

+* commands 1-8 cause the document to scroll by a factor of the screen size.
+* commands 9-10 scroll to the next/previous marker (which for PDF documents is the next/previous PDF page).

+eg: Sending CC93 = 2 will scroll the document down by 1 line (1/20 of the screen height)

+eg: Sending CC93 = 6 will scroll the document down by the screen height

+eg: Sending CC93 = 10 will scroll to the next PDF page

+MIDI Scroll Control is directed to the top-most layer that supports it and will be ignored by other layers.

 ## Running Across Multiple Machines